LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/frontend.md

 # Using Lit SDK On Frontend

-Here we're gonna discuss **only** the parts concerned with using the Lit SDK & interfacing with the our deployed Smart Contract.
+Here we're going to discuss **only** the parts concerned with using the Lit SDK & interfacing with our deployed Smart Contract.
 The reader is expected to take care of the user inputs for NFTs (i.e. it's name, description & imageUrl), fetching the NFTs using the `fetchNfts()` function we defined in `LitNFT.sol` and also the format of displaying the fetched NFTs.

-If you wanna take a look at a complete React project which takes care of all that too, please take a look at this Replit: https://replit.com/@lit/Encrypt-and-Decrypt-On-chain-NFT-Metadata#encrypt_and_decrypt_on-chain_nft_metadata/src/App.js
+If you want to take a look at a complete React project which takes care of all that, please take a look at this Replit: https://replit.com/@lit/Encrypt-and-Decrypt-On-chain-NFT-Metadata#encrypt_and_decrypt_on-chain_nft_metadata/src/App.js

 ## Mint NFT with encrypted description metadata

 1. Let's see how a user can mint an NFT given its name, imageUrl & description.
-First we encrypt the description using our Lit class' function `encryptText`:
+First, we encrypt the description using our Lit class' function `encryptText`:
 ```
   const mintLitNft = async (name, imageUrl, description) => {
     const { encryptedString, encryptedSymmetricKey } = await lit.encryptText(description);